-Over the last five years, I’ve grown more and more disillusioned with MS Word, largely considered the gold standard for word processing software.
+Over the last five years, I’ve grown more and more disillusioned with MS Word, considered the gold standard for word processing software.
 This program introduced me to digital writing.
 I can remember when my middle school’s computer lab switched from Wordperfect to MS Word.
 And I remember writing my first essay on that clunky old computer running Word (98 I believe?) and falling in love with the features.
 I could edit and correct and highlight and control the layout—this was what writing was meant to be!

-Flash forward to 2017 and my opinion has effectively reversed.
+Flash forward to 2017 and my opinion has reversed.
 I’m sick of being bludgeoned with features.
 I want a simple, clean writing space on my screen.
 I want it to be versatile, easy to use, and secure.

 With that in mind, let’s have a look at Write!
 App, an exciting new tool ready to take on word processing standards and expectations.